algermissen/algermissen.github.com/_posts/2017-09-29-hyper-client-and-self-signed-certs.md

 - How do I get the certificate?
 - WTF does "Build a Certificate from the DER-encoded self signed cert" mean?
-DER?
 - Haven't seen a `TlsConnectorBuilder` yet.
 - Will that really be it?

-Ehat my browser can do, I can also do, I figure; Google turns up
+What my browser can do, I can also do, I figure; Google turns up

     openssl s_client -showcerts -connect example.org:443 > server.crt